catafest/colab_google/README.md

   catafest_045.ipynb - how to use textgenrnn modern neural network architecture which utilizes new techniques such as attention-weighting.

   catafest_046.ipynb - how to define and test a simple Gated Recurrent Unit - GRUs.

+  catafest_047.ipynb - how to define and test a simple recurrent neural network - RNN.